 - have or have had depression, mood problems, or suicidal thoughts or behavior

 - are pregnant or plan to become pregnant.
 It is not known if gabapentin can harm your unborn baby.
 Tell your healthcare provider right away if you become pregnant while taking gabapentin.
 You and your healthcare provider will decide if you should take gabapentin while you are pregnant.

-- If you become pregnant while taking gabapentin, talk to your healthcare provider about registering with the North American Antiepileptic Drug (NAAED) Pregnancy Registry.
+- Pregnancy Registry: If you become pregnant while taking gabapentin, talk to your healthcare provider about registering with the North American Antiepileptic Drug (NAAED) Pregnancy Registry.
 The purpose of this registry is to collect information about the safety of antiepileptic drugs during pregnancy.
 You can enroll in this registry by calling 1-888-233-2334.

 - are breast-feeding or plan to breast-feed.
 Gabapentin can pass into breast milk.
 You and your healthcare provider should decide how you will feed your baby while you take gabapentin.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 Taking gabapentin with certain other medicines can cause side effects or affect how well they work.
 Do not start or stop other medicines without talking to your healthcare provider.

 Know the medicines you take.
 Keep a list of them and show it to your healthcare provider and pharmacist when you get a new medicine.